johnwr-response/ngrx-course/LOCAL_NOTES.md

 - Setting Up a new Entity - The Lesson Entity
 - Implementing the Course Component Using NgRx Data
 - Lessons Pagination using NgRx Data
+- Switching an NgRx Application to OnPush Change Detection

 # Commands
 ```